VOLTTRON/volttron/docs/source/deploying-volttron/proxy_web_server.rst

 The apache2.conf sits in the root apache2 directory and serves as a top level configuration file for the apache2 web server.
 The default location is at /etc/apache2/apache2.conf.

-An example apache2.conf config file can be found at volttron/scripts/admin/apache-proxy/apache2.conf.
+An example apache2.conf config file can be found within the volttron repository at volttron/scripts/admin/apache-proxy/apache2.conf.
 Within the file, you will need to set the User and Group options, with ServerAdmin being optional.

 .. code-block:: console

+    # apache2.conf

     ServerRoot "/etc/apache2"

     # Set User, Group, and ServerAdmin based on your system and organization

-    # User will be a unix user
+    # User will be a non-root unix user that the server will use to respond to requests.
+    # It is recommended to create a new user group specifically for the apache server.
+    # The user and group should not have the ability to access any files that are not
+    # intended to be available through the VOLTTRON web service, or have the ability to
+    # execute code beyond the anticipated scope.
+This user does not need permissions for
+    # all of VOLTTRON, only the web hosted materials.
-    User volttron
+    User <user name>

-    # Group will be a unix group
-    Group volttron
+    Group <group name>

     # ServerAdmin will be an email address.
     ServerAdmin admin@volttron